 Reference: Kleinstreuer et al. 2015.
 A curated database of rodent uterotrophic bioactivity.
 Environmental Health Perspectives DOI:10.1289/ehp.1510183

-NICEATM is currently contributing to the construction of a similar reference database to support validation of high throughput assays to identify androgen-active chemicals.
+NICEATM is currently contributing to the construction of a similar reference database on rodent Hershberger studies.
+This work will support validation of high throughput assays to identify androgen-active chemicals.

 NICEATM is using data generated by the multiagency Tox21 research initiative to develop models and other resources to predict potential endocrine activity, including:

-Please note: Beginning in June 2016, the BG1Luc ER TA assay will be referred to as the VM7Luc ER TA assay.
+Please note: In June 2016, the generic name of the LUMI-CELL assay changed from the BG1Luc ER TA assay to the VM7Luc ER TA assay.
 This reflects new information regarding the identity of the cell line used in the assay.
 Refer to the webpage summarizing the assay validation for more details.

-The ICCVAM recommendations were based on data from an international interlaboratory validation study of the BG1Luc ER TA test method (also known as the LUMI-CELL® test method) coordinated by NICEATM.
+The ICCVAM recommendations were based on data from an international interlaboratory validation study of the LUMI-CELL test method (also known at the time as the BG1Luc ER TA test method) coordinated by NICEATM.
 The study included three laboratories in the U.S., Italy, and Japan, sponsored respectively by NICEATM, the European Centre for the Validation of Alternative Methods (now known as the European Union Reference Laboratory for Alternatives to Animal Testing), and the Japanese Center for the Validation of Alternative Methods.

-The ICCVAM recommendations on the BG1Luc ER TA test method formed the basis for test guidelines issued in 2012 and updated in 2015 by the Organisation for Economic Co-operation and Development (OECD).
-Adoption of these guidelines means that the BG1 agonist and antagonist assays can be used in the 34 OECD member countries to identify substances that induce or inhibit human ER activity in vitro.
+The ICCVAM recommendations on the LUMI-CELL test method formed the basis for Test Guideline 455 issued in 2012 and updated most recently in 2016 by the Organisation for Economic Co-operation and Development (OECD).
+Adoption of Test Guideline 455 means that these ER TA agonist and antagonist assays can be used in the 34 OECD member countries to identify substances that induce or inhibit human ER activity in vitro.

-The BG1Luc ER TA agonist and antagonist assays have also been adapted to an HTS format and used in the Tox21 high-throughput screening program.
+The LUMI-CELL agonist and antagonist assays have also been adapted to an HTS format and used in the Tox21 HTS program.

 The validation study was completed in 2011.
-Although accuracy of the ER agonist protocol was high at the lead laboratory and sufficient in the partner labs, transferability, as indicated by interlaboratory reproducibility, was insufficient for the method to proceed further.
-The test method protocols, especially the antagonist protocol, require additional development to enhance interlaboratory reproducibility before this method can be considered validated.
+Although accuracy of the ER agonist protocol was high at the lead laboratory and sufficient in the partner labs, interlaboratory reproducibility was insufficient for the method to proceed further.
+The study indicated that the test method protocols, especially the antagonist protocol, required additional development before this method could be considered validated.